Snowflake MCS/EHS community

 Two 500 kilovolt power lines cross the area.
 People are advised not to live within a mile of them.

-The table shows typical 2013 ambient daytime levels for the central EI-neighborhood as well as a more remote area with no grid power and very few homes.
+The table shows typical 2014 ambient daytime levels for the central EI-neighborhood as well as a more remote area with no grid power and very few homes.
+The nighttime levels are much lower.

 Below 0.001 milligauss